Painting helped this self-taught artist find balance with bipolar disorder. Now, she's helping others

 Painting isn't the only way Nieves manages her bipolar disorder.
 She takes daily medication.
 She contacts her psychiatrist if she notices any changes in her symptoms, and she also sees a therapist regularly.

-In 2012, she established her nonprofit Tessara Arts Collective to amplify the work of Black and brown women and non-binary artists who primarily work in abstraction.
+In 2012, she established her nonprofit Tessera Arts Collective to amplify the work of Black and brown women and non-binary artists who primarily work in abstraction.

 "Now, I really focus my efforts on just telling my story, especially as it relates to my art," she said.
 "You just never know what people will connect with."